FreeQI-Invest-for-smart-phone-server/runREGip/README.txt

     - env-complet-winx64-pro.reg  <== ( Do not run!
 Contains my environment unless you have an HP i7 AMD INTEL CORE SSD X64 ).

     Use winmerge to compare with your file https://winmerge.org/downloads/?lang=fr
+    - Compare my env-complet-winx64-pro.reg the file you will have created with runHKLM
     - https://github.com/https-github-com-freeq/runHKLM/blob/main/run-HKLM.cmd